Not all olive oils are the same! There are many types of differences in quality and price.

 - After remaining there for a month, olive oil is transferred to a paper filter where floating particles and water are retained.
 Afterward olive oil is bottled in glass bottles or it is placed in metal containers.

 - Olive oil must be kept in a dark place because the sunlight accelerates oxidation.
 The temperature needs to be between 15 and 25 Celsius degrees for the same reasons.

 Here, at the ORGANIC OLIVE MILLS of Thassos we follow this procedure, as described above, and we feel that we produce an excellent product.

 The main types of olive oil are the following:

 - Extra virgin olive oil: olive oil whose acidity level expressed as free oleic acid is not more than 0.8%.

 - Virgin olive oil: olive oil whose acidity level is not more than 2%.

-- Lampante virgin olive oil: olive oil with bad taste and smell or with the highest acidity level expressed as oleic acid (higher than 3,3g/100g oil).
-The olive oil of this type is destined for refining or for industrial use
+- Lampante virgin olive oil: olive oil with a bad taste and smell or with the highest acidity level expressed as oleic acid (higher than 3,3g/100g oil).
+The olive oil of this type is destined for refining or industrial use

 - Refined olive oil: olive oil obtained after refining virgin olive oils